rburkholder/vagrant/README.md

    * use expert mode to install,
    * use targeted drivers (which keeps the image smaller),
    * don't allow root login, use 'vagrant' as the install user (which installs sudo, which is used by vagrant)
-   * for partitioning: create 100m /boot on ext4, remainder on / with btrfs (no swap)
+   * for partitioning: create 100m /boot on ext3 (don't use ext4 as it my complain of a missing crc32c module on some rebuilds), remainder on / with btrfs (no swap)
    * deselect all packages, enable only the ssh server package,
 * once the build is complete, and the guest has rebooted:
  * create a port forward in the network->advanced settings, from 2002 to 22 for the guest  (just put in the two port numbers, no ip addresses required)